dragonhyq/bptt/README.md

 [A brief tutorial on vector derivative](vector_derivative/vectorDerivative.pdf)

 To do:
-- a summary of tools to use for deriving vector form back progapation (ongoing)
+- finish the Y=XW batch form for vector derivative article
 - code
 - derivation for LSTM